QMCLogo 500w75hPCQC Virtual Quality Matters Conference 2024

 Thursday, November 21, 2024 from 12pm-5pm

-Quality Through Interdisciplinary Teams
+Quality Through Interprofessional Teams

 A discussion between clinicians working in IDTs to highlight the unique perspectives of each and demonstrate high-quality care through collaboration.